chanyoonzhu/reading-notes-software/DDIA/chapter7-transactions.md

         * materializing conflicts (last resort): when locking object isn't possible (objects doesn't exist), can introduce a new table which keeps track of conflicts and locks. (error-prone).
 A serializable isolation level is much preferable.

 ## Serializable Isolation
+### Definition:
+Even through transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially, without any concurrency.
 ### Why?
 * Stronger isolation guarantee: protects all race conditions
 * Using weaker isolation levels is error-prone: